Yonder (company): Hamilton 68

-Project Birmingham (also known as the Alabama Project)
+Project Birmingham

 Through his political investment firm Investing In US, Democratic donor Reid Hoffman donated $750,000 to American Engagement Technologies (AET), a company founded by former Obama campaign advisor and administration appointee Mikey Dickerson.
-AET then provided funding for New Knowledge to engage in the disinformation campaign in Alabama.
-Hoffman has disavowed tactics used and denied any specific knowledge of the project.
+AET then provided funding for New Knowledge to engage in a disinformation campaign in Alabama known as Project Birmingham.
+Hoffman has disavowed the tactics used and denied any specific knowledge of the project.